Adelaide International, 27 Feb 1972

 - Elfin MR5 (Max Stewart): New to Max Stewart in time for the start of the 1972 Tasman series.
 Also raced by Stewart in the 1972 Australian Gold Star.
 Entered by Stewart for John Leffler in a few raced in October/November 1973.
 Then sold to Baron Robertson and raced in the Tasman series in 1974 and 1975, and in the New Zealand and Australian Internationals in 1976.
 History then unknown until bought from David Davidson (Melbourne) by Gavin Sala.
 By 1994, this car was with Adrian Tweedle (Victoria).
 Subsequent history again unknown, but reported to be with Max Pearson by 2012.

 - McLaren M10B [400-02] (Kevin Bartlett): New to Neil Allen (Australia) late 1969, and raced in 1970 and 1971 Tasman series.
-To Kevin Bartlett for 1971 Australian Gold Star and 1972 Tasman 1972, then to US for at leats one race in 1972.
-Then unknown until boight by Gil Cameron, and raced in Australia from 1975 to 1977.
+To Kevin Bartlett for 1971 Australian Gold Star and 1972 Tasman 1972, then to US for at least one race in 1972.
+Then unknown until bought by Gil Cameron, and raced in Australia from 1975 to 1977.
+Donated parts to Tony Edmondson's Alfetta Chev sports sedan, and the remainder of the car stored at Elfin during the 1980s.
 Subsequent history unknown, but later owned by Llynden Riethmuller (Sydney, Australia) in 2007.
 After Riethmuller's death, sold to Alan Hamilton in 2011, and restored for historic racing.
 More information about McLaren M10B 400-2

 - Elfin MR5 (Garrie Cooper): Works Elfin Sports Cars entry for Garrie Cooper in the 1972 Tasman and Australian Gold Star, the 1973 Tasman and Australian Gold Star, the 1974 Tasman and Australian Gold Star, and the 1975 Tasman and Australian Gold Star.
 Rebuilt in August 1975 as the MR5-B. Sold to John Edmonds for the last race of the Australian Gold Star, then the 1976 New Zealand and Australian Internationals, the 1976 national season, and the 1977 Australian Internationals.
 Then to Phil Ward 1977, and then with Mike Pope from 1980 to 1986.
 History then unknown until bought from Geoff Munday by Gavin Sala.
 Sold by Sala to Ken Smith in Nnew Zealand, and reportedly with Barrie Flett in 1994.
 The car is said to have spent time in a museum in NZ, before being bought by Smith again, and sold back to Geoff Munday some time before 2014.